Cancer Research UK's About cancer information is written for people with cancer and their family and friends.

 How you can help us

-If you would like to become a reviewer, we can do one or more of the following things:
+If you would like to become a reviewer, we can send you one or more of the following:

-- send you a word document of the website information that you can comment on and track your changes
+- a word document of the website information that you can comment on and track your changes

-- send you a printed copy of the information through the post, together with a stamped, addressed envelope
+- a printed copy of the information through the post, together with a stamped, addressed envelope to return it in

-- send you a link to a video or animation on the website and you can then email us your comments
+- a link to a video or animation on the website and you can then email us your comments

 Looking at the information online can be helpful as you will see how the links work.
 But many people find it easier to read content through on paper and write their comments directly on the review copy as they go along.
 Let us know what would work best for you to review the information.